AlanYahpi/AlanYahpi/README.md

 ###

-<p align="left">I'm a 16 yo teen exploring and mastering embedded systems and low level computing, learning linux kernel development.</p>
+<p align="left">I'm a 16 yo teen exploring and mastering embedded systems and low level computing, learning linux kernel development.
+I try to follow C standards but I do not limit myself</p>

 ###